-Partner school information will be made available each day on various monitors throughout the building and on Schoology.
+Member school district information will be made available each day on various monitors throughout the building and on Schoology.
 Persons having announcements must submit them to the front office for approval by an Administrator two days before the day they are to be announced.

-EXTRACURRICULAR ACTIVITIES at PARTNER SCHOOLS
+EXTRACURRICULAR ACTIVITIES at MEMBER SCHOOL DISTRICTS

-Students are eligible and encouraged to participate in extracurricular activities at the partner schools.
-Students may attend only those assemblies at their partner high school that have been previously authorized by the administration.
+Students are eligible and encouraged to participate in extracurricular activities at the member school districts.
+Students may attend only those assemblies at their member high school that have been previously authorized by the administration.